TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    Note, the *elem* argument to the :meth:`__contains__`, :meth:`remove`, and :meth:`discard` methods may be a set.
-To support searching for an equivalent frozenset, a temporary one is created from *elem*.
+To support searching for an equivalent frozenset, a temporary one is created kutoka *elem*.

 .. _typesmapping: